 Nonresident student, who are US citizens, should apply for Washington State Residency, should apply for Washington State residency as soon as possible in their program.
 This can usually be done at the end of the first year in the program, provided that the student registers to vote, applies for a Washington State driver’s license, and obtains Washington State License plates for his or her car at the beginning of the program.
 The necessary forms to apply for residency can be obtained from the Doctoral Program Office.
 For information about fellowships, see the Doctoral Program Office.
 PhD.
 Students are also encouraged to apply for dissertation research support from private foundations in specific fields and explore additional external funding.
 The Doctoral Program Office posts information on outside fellowships.
 A small number of dissertation fellowships are available from the Graduate School.
-The Business School must nominate applicants.
+The Foster School must nominate applicants.

+F. Other Support

+The Ph.D.
+Program provides each student with modest budgets to support professional travel and research needs.
+For more information, please refer to the policies on the travel budget and research budget.

 XI.
 PLACEMENT ACTIVITIES

-The Business School and its faculty will provide whatever assistance they can in helping Ph.D. candidates find suitable employment when they graduate.
+The Foster School and its faculty will provide whatever assistance they can in helping Ph.D. candidates find suitable employment when they graduate.

 The Doctoral Program Office maintains a list of Students on the job market on the Ph.D.
 Program website (http://foster.washington.edu/phd).
 Student personal websites and resumes are linked to their dissertation titles and/or names.